-- § Antibiotic treatment, if received early, can save lives and chances of recovery are increased.
-However, permanent disability or death can still occur. - § Vaccinations are available and should be considered for: - § Those living in close quarters - § College students 25 years old or younger - § Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the U.S. (but does not protect against all types of meningitis). - § Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years. - Cost of vaccine varies; check with your health care provider. - § Vaccination is very safe-most common side effects are redness and minor pain at injection site for up to two days. - § Vaccination is available at your own health care provider.
+- Antibiotic treatment, if received early, increases the chances of recovery.
+However, permanent disability or death can still occur. - Vaccinations are available and should be considered for those living in close quarters and college students 25 years old or younger. - Vaccinations are effective against four of the five most common bacterial types that cause 70% of the disease in the U.S. (but does not protect against all types of meningitis). - Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years.

+The vaccination is very safe; the most common side effects are redness and minor pain at injection site for up to two days.
+The cost of vaccine varies; check with your health care provider.